aws-samples/amazon-lookout-for-metrics-samples/LookoutForMetricsInPlainEnglish.md

-# Amazon Lookout for Metrics Cheat Sheet
+# Amazon Lookout for Metrics in Plain English

 This file should contain everything you need to get a working understanding of where Lookout for Metrics makes sense, how to frame problems for the service, and where to go for more information.
 The goal is that every answer is in plain English and if something is not covered here, please open an issue here